 - Holding your child is one of the most effective treatments.
 The more hours held, even when they are not fussy, the less time they will be fussy in the evening.

 - Place a warm water bottle on your baby’s stomach (make sure it’s not too hot).

 - Breastfeeding mothers may reduce colic by making sure baby is getting lots of “hindmilk” at each feeding and not just “foremilk.”
 This can happen by making sure one breast is finished before offering the other or only offering one at a feeding and emptying it completely.

 - Breastfeeding mothers may need to evaluate what they are eating by keeping a food and crying diary.

 - Gently rub your baby’s stomach, in a clock wise direction.
 (This is the direction the intestines work.)

 - Bottle-fed babies may have an allergy or reaction to ingredients in their formula and may need to be switched to something different.

 - Talk with your health care provider about using probiotics.

-- Hold baby upright as often as possible
+- Hold your baby upright as often as possible.

 See other ways of Soothing a crying baby.